 Temporary employees are paid on an hourly basis.
 We offer competitive pay that varies depending on the nature of the work being performed.
 Paycheck deductions are made for Social Security, Medical Aid (workers compensation insurance) and federal income tax.
 Depending on enrollment, other deductions may be made for benefits, retirement, and/or union representation.
 Temporary employees do not receive holiday pay.
-Temporary employees are paid at their regular rate for work performed on holidays.
+Temporary employees are paid at their regular rate for work performed on University recognized holidays.
 Authorized overtime is paid at the rate of time-and-a-half for work in excess of 40 hours per week (Sunday through Saturday).
-All overtime must be preapproved and scheduled by the supervisor on the job.
+All overtime must be pre-approved and scheduled by the supervisor on the job.

 It is the responsibility of the employee to make sure timesheets are submitted on time.
 Rejected/Open timesheets will not be paid until submitted.
 Once submitted, they will be processed within the pay period they are submitted.
 Late timesheet submissions will not be processed until the following pay period.

 Paychecks are distributed on the 25th for days worked the 1st through the 15th of the month, and on the 10th for days worked the 16th through the end of the month.
 If the 10th or 25th falls on a weekend or holiday, the pay day is on the nearest business day.
 Visit the Payroll Department website and look under "Schedules & Deadlines" for links to "Paydays".
 We are unable to provide advance or emergency checks under any circumstances.

-It can take one to two pay cycles for your direct deposit to take effect.
+It can take one pay cycle for your direct deposit to take effect.
 In the meantime, here are your options for picking up your paycheck:

 You can view your payroll history and other useful information at the Employee Self Service website.

 My assignment is over... now what?
 Call us three days prior to your assignment end date and let us know if you would like to be considered for another assignment.
-A staffing coordinator will call you when other opportunities are available that are a match to your job skills and experience.
+A staffing specialist will call you if or when other opportunities are available that are a match to your job skills and experience.